Ultrahumanism: How We Can All Win

 An Oncoming Erotic Terminator

-In the author's view, today's public is gravely underestimating the dangers posed by advanced forms of pornography and other relationship substitutes that will arrive in the next decade, supported by AI and VR technology.
+In the author's view, today's public is underestimating the dangers posed by advanced forms of pornography and other relationship substitutes that will arrive in the next decade, supported by AI and VR technology.
 Most consider my warning little more than an attention-getting joke.
 This essay primarily emphasizes a conservative projection intended to be palatable to sceptical readers.
 But a faster and bigger social disturbance interrupting relationship and family formation on a broad scale is possible as soon as the late 2020s, and becomes increasingly likely each year thereafter.
 The impact will be strongest for those exposed in childhood.

 The ultrahumanist response to this is twofold.
-First, abstention from virtual sex and AI relationships, and second, self-improvement to make men and women more attractive to each other and strengthen real human relationships in the face of digital temptations.
+First, abstention from virtual sex and AI "relationships," and second, self-improvement to make men and women more attractive to each other and strengthen real human relationships in the face of digital temptations.
 The widely derided pursuit of sex appeal is therefore now a moral imperative, regardless of the means employed, be they genetic or surgical.

 Because relationship substitutes provide very clear information about what satisfies people sexually, aesthetically, and romantically, the threat can be mined as a source of knowledge that will assist ultrahumanists in overcoming it.
 My “Dispelling Beauty Lies” aims to do just that.